Finding Probabilities Use the probability distribution you made i... | Channels for Pearson+

 Random Selection

 Random selection refers to the process of choosing individuals or items from a population in such a way that each member has an equal chance of being selected.
-This concept is crucial in statistics as it helps ensure that the sample is representative of the population, allowing for valid inferences.
-In the context of the question, it implies that the households are chosen without bias, which is important for accurately determining the probability of having one to three HD televisions.
+This concept is crucial in statistics as it helps ensure that the sample is representative of the population, allowing for valid inferences and conclusions.
+In the context of the question, it implies that each household has an equal opportunity to be chosen when assessing the number of HD televisions.

 Recommended video: